htotapally/sml/src/README.md

 The build would create the necessary packages to run delivery automation code.
 ```

-kafka
+## kafka
 configured with the required topics.
 This will be moved into its own docker later

+## Open Telemetry

-Web Related
+# Web Related
-postgres
+## postgres
 configured with a starter database, and configured for network access.
 This will be moved into its own docker container later

-haproxy
+## haproxy

-kafka

-orderdispatcher
+## orderdispatcher

-orderservice
+## orderservice

-postgres

-productprovider
+## productprovider

-Buliding for development purposes
+# Buliding for development purposes

 Each directory has README.md file.
 Follow instructions for building and running images/apps

 For running web components run the following docker images:
 haproxy
 kafka
 orderdispatcher
 orderservice
 postgres
 productprovider
+otel

 Once all docker images are run, and docker containers are created and up an running the web front is accessible using the url http://localhost/